-The National Center for Health Statistics estimates 7,330 pedestrians died in traffic or non-traffic incidents in 2016.
-Non-traffic incidents occur on non-traffic ways such as driveways, parking lots or other private property.
-The National Highway Traffic Safety Administration estimates 5,987 pedestrians died in traffic crashes occurring on public roads.
+The National Center for Health Statistics (NCHS) estimates 8,984 pedestrians died in traffic or non-traffic incidents in 2021.
+Non-traffic incidents occur on non-traffic ways such as driveways, parking lots, or other private property.
+The latest data from the National Highway Traffic Safety Administration (NHTSA) estimates that, in 2021, 7,388 pedestrians died in traffic crashes occurring on public roads.

-NHTSA reports that in 2016 most pedestrian traffic deaths occurred in urban settings (72%), on the open road (70%) vs. intersections (18%), and at night (74%).
-The largest number of pedestrian deaths occur on Saturdays (1,036) and the majority of these deaths happen at night (806).
+According to NHTSA data, in 2021 most pedestrian traffic deaths occurred in urban settings (84%), on the open road (77%) versus intersections (23%), and during dark conditions with or without artificial lighting (74%).
+The largest number of pedestrian deaths occur on Fridays (1,248), closely followed by Saturdays (1,220), and the majority of these deaths happen during dark conditions.

 Except for a decline on Sundays, the number of pedestrian deaths during daylight hours is relatively consistent throughout the week.
-However, pedestrian fatalities at night vary substantially.
-Night time pedestrian deaths are at their lowest point on Tuesday and increase throughout the week, peaking on Saturday.
+However, pedestrian fatalities at night (during dark with or without artificial lighting) vary substantially.
+Nighttime pedestrian deaths are at their lowest point on Tuesday and increase throughout the remainder of the week, peaking on Saturday.

 - Data Table

 Source: National Safety Council (NSC) analysis of NHTSA Fatality Analysis Reporting System (FARS) data.